NikitaGareev/UbisoftGame-AchivmentHack/README.md

 Instruction: Delete everything in brackets and the brackets themselves.

+If someone has a game not bought on steam, then use the ID from this txt file, just rename the id of the spool file in the list from the txt file

 1) Press the Win + R key combination and type %appdata%
 2) In the window that opens, navigate from the Roaming folder to the AppData folder (the level above)
 3) Open the Local folder